better-internet/radworks-docs/docs/using-radicle/pushing-changes.md

 shell configuration.
 If you haven't done so, follow the instructions in the [Getting Started][gs] section.

-After the Radicle remote helper is configured, navigate to the working copy of your project.
+After the remote helper is configured, navigate to the working copy of your project.
 You can see the branches of your project with `git branch -a` or the remotes with `git remote show`.

-After changes are made and commited to a branch, they need to be published to the Radicle network so they can be found and replicated by peers.
+After changes are made and commited to a branch, they need to be published to the network so they can be found and replicated by peers.
 To do so, changes need to be pushed to the `rad` remote — similar to what you would do with any other Git code hosting platform.
 The `rad` remote points to your monorepo where all Radicle data is stored.